imliuyzh/lfs101x-notes/chapter9.md

 - h for hours
 - d for days

-sleep and at are quite different; sleep delays execution for a specific period, while at starts execution at a specific designated later time.

-## cron
+## `cron`
-cron is a time-based scheduling utility program.
-It can launch routine background jobs at specific times and/or days on an ongoing basis. cron is driven by a configuration file called /etc/crontab (cron table), which contains the various shell commands that need to be run at the properly scheduled times.
+`cron` is a time-based scheduling utility program.
+It can launch routine background jobs at specific times and/or days on an ongoing basis. `cron` is driven by a configuration file called /etc/crontab (cron table), which contains the various shell commands that need to be run at the properly scheduled times.
 There are both system-wide crontab files and individual user-based ones.
 Each line of a crontab file represents a job, and is composed of a so-called CRON expression, followed by a shell command to execute.

-Typing crontab -e will open the crontab editor to edit existing jobs or to create new jobs.
+Typing `crontab -e` will open the crontab editor to edit existing jobs or to create new jobs.
 Each line of the crontab file will contain 6 fields:

 | Field | Description | Values |
 | - | - | - |